aloncrack7/ItemRadar/README.md

 ## Telegram integration

-The system now includes a telegram bot that connects the user as easyly as possible, a single bot manges all the interactions with the system:
+The system now includes a telegram bot that connects the user as easily as possible, a single bot manges all the interactions with the system:

 - **Lost Item Reports**: Connect to `chatbot_manager` agent for search workflow